-The Alice Springs Future Grid project was developed through two major workshops, the ARENA Alice Springs A‑Lab held in November 2018, and a Future Grid workshop, also held at Desert Knowledge Australia in July 2019.
+Along with a huge amount of background work, the Alice Springs Future Grid project was developed through two major workshops: the ARENA Alice Springs A‑Lab held in November 2018, and a Future Grid workshop, also held at Desert Knowledge Australia in July 2019.
 The participants in the second workshop are featured in the banner image of this page.
-Once a series of sub-projects was defined, it became clear a number of organisations would be required to run the project.
-These organisations are the Consortium Members.
+When a series of sub-projects was defined, it became clear a number of organisations would be required to deliver the broader Future Grid project.
+These organisations are listed below.
+In addition to those named, Future Grid engages with a number of organisations for specific products and services.
+Future Grid acknowledges the valuable insights of all Partners and service providers.

 Desert Knowledge Australia (DKA) is a not-for-profit statutory corporation of the Northern Territory, established in 2003 to encourage learning, socioeconomic development, research, and environmental sustainability in Central Australia.
 DKA is committed to developing opportunities to build a stronger and more connected desert and remote Australia.
 DKA is the landlord of the Desert Knowledge Precinct, and its primary operations include fulfilling that responsibility, as well as fostering its two flagship projects; Codes 4 Life and the Intyalheme Centre for Future Energy.
 The funding from the Australian Government’s Regional and Remote Communities Reliability Fund – Microgrids program was auspiced through DKA.